Talv/subl-sc2-galaxy/README.md

-# subl-sc-galaxy
+# SC2 Galaxy script package for Sublime Text editor
-It's a plugin for Sublime Text editor (tested on Build 3083) that introduces support for *SC2 Galaxy Script* language.
+Plugin for Sublime Text editor (tested on Build 3083) that introduces support for *SC2 Galaxy Script* language.

 ## Installation